+\paragraph{Single-Step Grounding Backbones.} We evaluate the compatibility of our framework with existing methods.
+As shown in \cref{tab:ablation_comparison}, the single-step grounding module can be seamlessly replaced with prior methods such as SeeGround \cite{li2025seeground} and SeqVLM \cite{lin2025seqvlm}.
+Results show that CGP enables their open-world grounding ability and Task-Chain Planning boosts performance, confirming that OpenGround is a general and flexible framework rather than a standalone method.

-\paragraph{Perspectives Selection Strategy.} As illustrated in \cref{fig:perspectives_selection_comp}, we further study the impact of the view-selection strategy: \begin{itemize} \item \textbf{Number of views }$V$\textbf{: } We analyze the impact of $V$ on performance.
-When $V=1$, both strategies start at the same low baseline.
-As $V$ increases to 4, performance of both strategies rises significantly: `w Maximize Coverage' strategy peaks at 34.7, and `w/o Maximize Coverage' peaks at 33.8.
+\paragraph{Perspectives Selection Strategy.} As illustrated in \cref{fig:perspectives_selection_comp}, we further study the impact of the perspectives selection strategy: \begin{itemize} \item \textbf{Number of views }$V$\textbf{: } When $V=1$, both strategies start at the same low baseline.
+As $V$ increases to 4, performance of both strategies rises significantly and peaks at 34.7 and 33.8.
 Exceeding $V=4$ leads to performance drops, indicating that excessive views introduce redundancy and confusion.
-Though $V=4$ is most accurate, it only brings a 0.52\% gain over $V=3$ but increases input views by 33.3\%.
-We adopt $V=3$ in our experiments for a balance of performance and efficiency. \item \textbf{Maximizing Coverage Strategy: } The `w Maximize Coverage' strategy (teal line) consistently outperforms `w/o Maximize Coverage' (orange line) across all $V$ values.
-This demonstrates that maximizing object coverage in perspective selection avoids the ACE module missing critical visual information, resulting in higher accuracy. \end{itemize}
+Though $V=4$ is most accurate, it only brings a 0.52\% gain but increases input views by 33.3\%.
+We adopt $V=3$, balancing performance and efficiency. \item \textbf{Maximizing Coverage Strategy: } The `w Maximize Coverage' outperforms across all $V$ values.
+This demonstrates that maximizing coverage in view selection avoids CGP missing critical cues, resulting in higher accuracy. \end{itemize}

-\paragraph{Compatibility with Other Methods.} We evaluate the compatibility of our framework with existing grounding approaches.
-As shown in \cref{fig:perspectives_selection_comp}(b), the single-step grounding module can be seamlessly replaced with prior methods such as SeeGround \cite{li2025seeground} and SeqVLM \cite{lin2025seqvlm} without modification.
-Results show that our ACE module enables their open-world grounding ability and our cognitive task chain boosts performance, confirming that OpenGround is a general and flexible paradigm rather than a standalone method.
+\paragraph{Query Complexity Robustness.} As illustrated in \cref{fig:task_chain_quantitative_acc,fig:task_chain_quantitative_time}, our method is robust when query complexity grows, only costing expected linear time.

-\paragraph{Limitation.} Our method is designed for static scenes and assumes spatially proximal relevant objects, which are common constraints in current 3D visual grounding.
-Additionally, ACE’s performance depends on the segmentation model, which lies beyond the scope of our research which focuses on cognition-based reasoning for open-world grounding.
+\paragraph{Limitation.} Our method is designed for static scenes and assumes spatially proximal relevant objects, which are common in current 3DVG.
+Additionally, CGP’s performance depends on the segmentation model, which lies beyond the scope of our research which focuses on open-world 3DVG.
 These aspects are left for future exploration.
-More details can be found in \textbf{Appendix}.
+More details about segmentation model influence and possible additional mechanism and error propagation discussion about task chain can be found in \textbf{Appendix}.